immasei/python-socket-smtp-server/README.md

 If the server can handle multiple connections from clients simultaneously, it needs to spawn multiple child processes to handle each client connection.

-In this assignment specifically, there are a few additional requirements on implementation are needed:

-1. `fork` implementation.
-Multi-threading implementation is not allowed.
-Only multi-processing implementation by `os.fork()` is allowed.
-Wrong implementation will result in manual deduction.
+1. `fork` implementation by `os.fork()`
 2. Instant `fork` after connection establishment.
 It is required that once the server `main` process (the process that is launched manually by the user) accepts a client connection, it should `fork` immediately to a server `child` process.
 In other words, the main process should only wait for new client connections and accept them.
 It will let its children handle the real communication in each server-client session.
 3. Prefix with `[PID][ORDER]`.
 The bahaviour of logging and saving need a minor change.
 This helps the user to differentiate between the server `child` processes.
    Instead of using the simple convention `C: ` and `S: `, the `child` processes should add a prefix `[PID][ORDER]`.
    When saving an email transaction file, also add a prefix `[PID][ORDER]` to the file name.